Skip to content

 ## Limitations

-As of version `1.71.0` the available functionality has the following important limitations:
+The available functionality for GCP Service Extensions version `1.71.0` has the following important limitations:

 * The request body is not inspected, regardless of its content type.